Expert Q&A: Keeping Track of Your Building’s Energy and Water Consumption Data

 Buildings that consistently benchmark save energy.
-On average, a property benchmarking will see an average reduction in energy use of 2.4 percent per year and a two point increase annually in ENERGY STAR Score.
+On average, a property benchmarking will see an average reduction in energy use of 2.4 percent per year and a two-point increase annually in ENERGY STAR Score.
 Maintaining these savings through 2020 could total approximately 25 percent.
-(ENERGY STAR Portfolio Manager, Benchmarking and Energy Savings, October 2012).

 This post was originally published on Southface’s Journal.

 Want to learn more about energy benchmarking data challenges and opportunities?
 In a new eBook by Urjanet, with insights from the EPA, IMT, The Cadmus Group, and Southface, you’ll learn how to comply with building energy benchmarking and transparency laws and improve data collection and integration into Portfolio Manager.
 Download the eBook today!

 - How Blockchain Technology is Changing the Energy Market